Delhi mayoral elections delayed for third time

 The announcement led to protests from AAP councillors, who termed the move illegal.

 Following this, Sharma said that elections cannot be held in such an atmosphere and adjourned the House till the next date.
 However, leaders of the Aam Aadmi Party remained seated in the House.

+Later, Aam Aadmi Party leaders Atishi and Sanjay Singh told reporters that the party will move the Supreme Court seeking its intervention in the mayoral election.

+“We will go to the Supreme Court, and we will go today itself so that the mayoral elections can be held in a court-monitored manner,” Atishi said.

-The polls to elect Delhi’s mayor have already been deferred on January 6 and January 24.
+The polls to elect Delhi’s mayor had already been deferred on January 6 and January 24.

 On January 26, the Aam Aadmi Party had moved the Supreme Court demanding that the mayoral election in Delhi is conducted in a time-bound manner.